An Unhealthy Gut Makes You Ill.

-We are combining a medical and naturopathic approach.
-This centre is dedicated to researching, diagnosing and treating all aspects of Intestinal dysfunction ,specifically due to imbalance of ‘good’ and ‘bad’ bacteria, parasites and Candida.
+We are combining a medical and naturopathic approach to treat gut dysbiosis.
+The Hong Kong Gut Health Centre is dedicated to researching, diagnosing and treating all aspects of intestinal dysfunction, specifically due to imbalance of ‘good’ and ‘bad’ bacteria, parasites and Candida.
 Aligned with this will be diagnosing and treating food intolerance as well as allergies.
 We believe in combining a medical and naturopathic approach to bring balance in your intestine, then your life!

-The team is led, in both a scientific and holistic basis by Dr Susan Jamieson and naturopathic doctor, Sarah Jefferson, who has a background in biochemistry and research science, will give advice on diet, natural supplements including homoeopathy, herbs or vitamins which will rebalance and heal.
+The Hong Kong Gut Health Centre team is led, in both a scientific and holistic basis by Dr Susan Jamieson and naturopathic doctor, Sarah Jefferson, who has a background in biochemistry and research science, will give advice on diet, natural supplements including homoeopathy, herbs or vitamins which will rebalance and heal.

 Leaky Gut Syndrome